Divorce Mediation Attorneys in Arizona

 We have very knowledgeable and skilled divorce mediators.
 We will drive the discussion of settlement to where we believe a judge would order if the case were to proceed to trial.
 We do not, as some divorce mediators do, simply “cut the numbers down the middle” for the sake of resolving a case.
 If we do not believe the proposed agreement is reasonable, we will not suggest you consider it.

-Whether you choose attorney Chris Hildebrand or attorney Kip Micuda for your mediation, we will each bring our more than 20 years of experience to your mediation.
-We have settled approximately 95% of the cases upon which we have acted as mediators and will bring that same commitment to amicably resolving your case.
+Whether you choose attorney Chris Hildebrand or attorney Kip Micuda for your mediation, we will each bring our more than 20 years of divorce and family law experience to your mediation.
+We have settled more than 90% of the cases upon which we have acted as mediators and will bring that same commitment to amicably resolving your case.

 How Do I Schedule a Free Arizona Divorce Mediation Consultation with Hildebrand Law, PC